-Note 11 - Subsequent Events.
+Note 10 - Subsequent Events.

 Events that occur after the statement of financial position date, but before the financial statements are available to be issued, must be evaluated for recognition of financial statement disclosure.
 The effects of subsequent events that provide evidence about conditions that existed at the statement of financial position date are recognized in the accompanying financial statements.
-Subsequent events, which provide evidence about conditions that existed at the statement of financial position date accompanying notes.
-Management of East Central Community College Foundation, Inc. evaluated the activity of the foundation through June16, 2020, and determined that the following subsequent event has occurred which would require disclosure in the notes to financial statements.
+Subsequent events, which provide evidence about conditions that existed after the statement of financial position date, require disclosure in the accompanying notes.
+Management of East Central Community College Foundation, Inc. evaluated the activity of the foundation through September 23, 2021, and determined that there were no subsequent events which would require disclosure in the notes to financial statements.